-Notifying USCIS of Change in Address15 Oct 2018
+Notifying USCIS of Change in Address26 May 2022

-Immigration laws require most foreign nationals to submit notification of address changes to the USCIS within ten days of relocation.
+Immigration laws require most foreign nationals in the U.S. to submit notification of address changes to the USCIS within ten days of relocation.
 There are exceptions for diplomats (A visa status), official government representatives to international organization (G visa status), and certain nonimmigrants who do not possess a visa and who are in the United States for fewer than 30 days.
-All other foreign nationals, including permanent residents (i.e. green card holders), are required by law to complete the AR-11 following a change in residence.
+All other foreign nationals, including permanent residents (i.e. green card holders), are required by law to notify the USCIS following a change in residence, which typically is accomplished by completing form AR-11.

 Separate Form for Each Family Member